ccao-data/model-condo-avm/README.md

 > :warning: **NOTE** :warning:
 >
-> This year, the CCAO has started to manually collect high-level
+> Recently, the CCAO has started to manually collect high-level
 > condominium data, including total building square footage and
 > estimated unit square footage/number of bedrooms.
 This data is sourced
 > from listings and a number of additional third-party sources and is
-> available for the North triad only.
+> available for the North and South triads only.

 ### Features Used